NikolasKotsikos/uReview/README.md

 #### Acknowledgments

-- My Mentor, Aaron for his help and support throughout the project.
+- My Mentor, [Aaron Sinnott](https://www.linkedin.com/in/aaronsinnott/) for his help and support throughout the project.

 - The help and support received from the tutors at [Code Institute](https://codeinstitute.net/).